Ben Elhav

 Get Free Consultation

-Ben's LSAT journey, culminating in an impressive score of 179, involved a year-long commitment to rigorous practice and meticulous journaling to track mistakes, strategies, and thought processes.
+Ben's LSAT journey, culminating in an impressive score of 179, involved a commitment to rigorous practice and meticulous journaling to track mistakes, strategies, and thought processes.
 Leveraging this experience, he is dedicated to identifying and amplifying student strengths, addressing areas of weakness, and demystifying the learning process.
-With a diverse background in writing, producing short films, and award-winning photography, Ben's unconventional thinking enables him to offer students unique strategies and methods to excel on the LSAT.

-Having spent nearly a decade refining both academic and creative writing for clarity of message, Ben possesses a deep understanding of a crucial skill for LSAT success—identifying and evaluating author perspectives.
+Possessing a deep understanding of crucial skills for LSAT success, Ben excels in identifying and evaluating author perspectives.
 He firmly believes that cultivating robust reading habits is essential for mastering the test, and he excels at helping students dissect and simplify LSAT language as a foundational step in their preparation.

 In his free time, Ben loves rock climbing.
 He is also a political buff and history nerd.
 His idea of a good time is watching (or making) pretentious films and TV and playing "Model Model UN" (creating fictional countries and simulating their diplomacy with others).